 At alcohol treatment centres, they’ll have medical professionals available who can prescribe medications that’ll help with withdrawal.
 These can include benzodiazepines and anti-seizure medications.
 Not only will these make you feel more comfortable, but they can also prevent dangerous seizures from occurring.

 During detox, you’ll also be put on a healthier diet to promote healing and better recovery.
-For instance, you’ll drink more water and soups, as well as eat more foods that are rich in vitamins and minerals.
+For instance, you’ll drink more water and soups and eat more foods that are rich in vitamins and minerals.

 What Happens in an Alcohol Rehabilitation Centre?

-Once you’ve made it through the challenging part of detox, your body is ready to heal and become sober, as is your mind.
-After detox comes the alcohol addiction treatment.
+Once you’ve made it through the challenging part of detox, your body is ready to heal and become sober, as is your mind after detox comes alcohol addiction treatment.

 There are two ways you can receive this treatment: in an inpatient setting or outpatient.
 Read on to find out what happens during treatment and what the difference is between the two.